JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/nlts.md

 Lyapunov exponent for it.
 This is done with
 ```@docs
-numericallyapunov
+lyapunov_from_data
 ```
 ---
-The function `numericallyapunov` has a total of 4 different approaches for the algorithmic process, by combining 2 types of distances with 2 types of neighborhoods.
+The function `lyapunov_from_data` has a total of 4 different approaches for the algorithmic process, by combining 2 types of distances with 2 types of neighborhoods.

 ### Example of Numerical Lyapunov computation